Scarabaeus1031/NEXAH/README.md

 ---

-👉 This strongly suggests that NEXAH captures a
+👉 This suggests that NEXAH captures a
 **general principle of structured dynamics**, not a domain-specific phenomenon.

 ---